MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 ## Step 4 - Choose what languages to deploy--and how to deploy them

+[Recommend regional packages.
+Can run a report and gather their top language packs with very high usage.
+Include high usage languages and the other.
+Include all languages in configuring updates for languages--need to include all required and optional languages.]

 You can install language accessory packs after you’ve deployed Office 365 ProPlus in one of its base languages.
 There are two ways to install language accessory packs:

 - Have your users download and install the language accessory packs that they need from the Office 365 portal.